 The Sheriff's Office is comprised of many units: Patrol, Communications, Criminal Investigations, Evidence, Administration, Adult Detention (Jail), Training, and Search and Rescue.
 The Sheriff's Office also sponsors the Sheriff's Auxiliary Volunteers who assist the uniformed deputies and local law enforcement partners in numerous areas whenever called upon, saving county taxpayer dollars.

 Sheriff Clark has been a resident of Navajo County for the past 28 years.
-He and his wife Brenda have five children and have lived in Holbrook for the past fourteen years.
+He and his wife Brenda have five children and have lived in Holbrook for the past twenty one years.
 He welcomes your questions or comments.
 Please feel free to e-mail him directly using the Comments page.
 For non-emergency service please call (928) 524-4050.

 For emergencies call 911